A Porto Getaway!

 Transportation

 Third, think about transportation for your Porto getaway.
-Consider the costs of renting, how often you will actually use it versus the cost of just taking trains, buses, trains, Ubers, taxis or private day tours.
+Consider the costs of renting a car and how often you will actually use it versus the cost of just taking buses, trains, Ubers, taxis or private day tours.
 Should you do decide to drive from Lisbon to Porto, make sure you reserve your desired car to be picked up and dropped off at the airport, not the downtown area.
 With the exact dates, before you fly there, be sure to coordinate those dates with your hotel stay.

 If I may suggest, upon arrival in Portugal, take a taxi or Uber to your hotel and spend the first night or so in Lisbon and rest up.
 On the reserved date, check out of your hotel, pick up your reserved car at the airport and head to Porto.
 Keep in mind Portugal has highway tolls and the rentals have transponders built in.
 The tolls will be charged to your credit card in one lump sum.
 Put the hotels address into the GPS.
 I have used Eurocar without any issue and the cars were great.
 As with any rental, on pick up and turn in, for your own protection, take a photo or video all around the car.
 Make sure all 4 sides of the exterior are taken for proof of pre-rental condition.
 Make sure you learn about Portugal’s traffic rules.